MustaphaAwwal/hams/README.md

 # HAMS Infrastructure

-This repository contains the Terraform configurations for the HAMS (Healthcare Availability Monitoring System) infrastructure.
+This repository contains the Terraform configurations for the HAMS AI Platform infrastructure.

 ## Prerequisites